 Use cotton balls or swabs or painting brushes to blend with rubbing alcohol.
 Because rubbing alcohol is relatively mild, you can do a little scrubbing with a bristle brush IF THE PAPER WILL TAKE THAT KIND OF ABUSE.

-Turpentine will blend color more completely than rubbing alcohol.
+Odorless mineral spirits blend color more completely than rubbing alcohol.
 It breaks down the wax binder more completely, freeing pigment to blend more thoroughly.
-Again, the more pigment on the paper, the better the results, but you can also do a watercolor-like wash with turpentine.
+Again, the more pigment on the paper, the better the results, but you can also do a watercolor-like wash with odorless mineral spirits.

-For an even lighter tint, “melt” a little color in turpentine, then wash it over the paper.
-You can use turpentine a maximum of three times with heavily applied color between each blend.
-You need a sturdy paper or board for this kind of treatment, but the results can be very painterly and saturated.
+For an even lighter tint, “melt” a little color in odorless mineral spirits, then wash it over the paper.
+You need sturdy paper or board for this kind of treatment, but the results can be very painterly and saturated.

-Use bristle or soft brushes to blend with turpentine.
+Use bristle or soft brushes to blend with odorless mineral spirits.
 In later layers, where there’s a lot of pigment on the paper, you can use heavier pressure, but it’s best to use medium pressure (normal handwriting pressure) to avoid scuffing the paper or removing color.

-The most potent of the solvent blends I use is rubber cement thinner.
-It works the same way as turpentine, but breaks down wax-binder even more than turpentine.
+The most potent of the solvent blends I use is turpentine, though I don’t use it very often.
+It works the same way as odorless mineral spirits, but breaks down wax-binder more completely.
 My experience has been a maximum of two blends before the solvent begins removing more color than it blends.

 Make sure you use all of these solvents safely.
 Work in a well-ventilated space and exercise caution.
-Don’t work around children or pets and make sure to clean your work area and tools thoroughly and to secure cap containers when you finish.
+Don’t work around children or pets, and make sure to clean your work area and tools thoroughly.
+Close containers when you finish.

 Artwork should also dry thoroughly before you begin working on it again.
 I like to let drawings air for no less than an hour and often let them sit overnight.